 - Avoid cooking the egg with the cream.
 It’s important to add the hot cream to the egg yolks SLOWLY and to constantly whisk them as you do.
 This slow process is called tempering and it allows the eggs to come up to temperature without turning into scrambled eggs.

 - Use a find mesh strainer.
-Even the most seasoned creme brulee pro will occasionally end up with a chunk of cooked eggs in their custard.
+Even the most seasoned creme brulee pro will occasionally end up with a chunk of cooked eggs in their custard mixture.
 The straining step removes it and ensures a silky texture in the final product.

 - Don’t skip the water bath.
-The water bath is essential in preventing your crème brûlée preventing from drying out and cracking.
-Just place your ramekins in baking dish with tall sides – a cake pan works well – and add the water around them.
+The water bath is essential in preventing your creme brulee preventing from drying out and cracking.
+Just place your ramekins in baking pan with tall sides – a cake pan works well – and add the water around them so that it comes halfway up the sides of the ramekins.
 Be sure to use boiling hot water, not cold water.

 - Use a kitchen torch to brûlée the topping.
 While you can make your crème brûlée under the broiler, I’ve always had better luck using a kitchen torch.
 I’ve found it gives you much more control which results in all of the sugar being perfectly browned.